Yawn0/JavaSmallProjects/README.md

-# schoolProjects
+# Exercises
-A collection of small java projects / exercises
+A collection of small projects / exercises to learn Java